DSappington/TicTacToe/README.md

 ## Description

-Design and build a simple two-player Tic Tac Toe program.
+The Tic Tac Toe program includes two modes singl

 The basic features of the program are as follows:

 - Display the board
 - Get a player's move (ensuring the position is empty)
 - A referee should check if the game is over, either when a player wins or when all positions are filled without a winner (a draw)

+The referee feature will be implemented using an Aspect.

+The program offers two modes of play:
+1. Single Player: The player competes against the computer AI.
+The player will have the option to select the difficulty level.
+2. Two Players: Two human players can play against each other.

 The referee feature will be implemented using an Aspect.